MUSIC AT TRINITY

 Sunday, 10:30am Choral Eucharist, Rite II

 The main service on Sunday is celebrated with the Trinity Choir, a 20-voice semi-professional ensemble directed by the Organist & Choirmaster.
-This service is held in the main church and includes hymns, sung psalms, choral anthems and more elaborate sung settings of the liturgy.
+This service is presently held in Bishop Polk Hall during construction in the main church, and includes hymns, sung psalms, choral anthems and more elaborate sung settings of the liturgy.
 The repertoire ranges from Gregorian chant and Renaissance polyphony to modern choral works and spirituals.
 The celebration concludes with a coffee hour in the parish hall.

 This Sunday evening service is led by guitar, vocalist and organ in the chapel.
 A more informal liturgy, the music tends more toward jazz and gospel than the other services.
 On the first Sunday of each month a full jazz ensemble leads worship.